 What Happens if I got a VC 40508 Failure to Appear in Court Charge?

 When you fail to appear on a traffic ticket, the court usually issues a “hold” on your driver’s license pursuant to Vehicle Code 40509.5.
-This means the court notifies the DMV that you failed to appear in court, and then the DMV suspends your license.
+This means the court notifies the DMV that you failed to appear in court, then the DMV will place a hold on your license which will eventually ripen into a driver’s license suspension if you don’t take action.

 Being convicted of Vehicle Code 40508 also means several hundred dollars in fines, as well as a potential $300 civil assessment.